matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-subplots-adjust:

-How do I move the edge of my axes area over to make room for my tick labels?
+Move the edge of an axes to make room for tick labels
 ============================================================================

 For subplots, you can control the default spacing on the left, right,